BaiyangZhang/BaiyangZhang.github.io/_posts/2023-10-31-Notes-on-Numerical-Methods-in-Solving-ODE.md

    - Iteratively refines an initial guess to the solution.

 11. **Finite Difference Method**:
-   - Converts differential equations into difference equations, which can then be solved algebraically.
+   - Converts differential equations into *difference* equations, which can then be solved algebraically.
    - Often used for both ODEs and PDEs.

 12. **Collocation Methods**:
    - This approach seeks an approximate solution by considering values at specific points (collocation points).

-13. Continuation method, which we will go to detail later.
+13. **Continuation method**, which we will go to detail later.

 - - -